ordinaryseeker/open-religion/_pages/introduction.md

 <a href="http://www.theopenreligion.org/wp-content/uploads/2018/12/TransmissionProblem.png"><img class="aligncenter size-full wp-image-369" src="http://www.theopenreligion.org/wp-content/uploads/2018/12/TransmissionProblem.png" alt="" width="2733" height="1542" /></a>

 The second problem preventing a world of Loving Bliss is Organizational Structures.
 After a person who teaches the wisdom and practices of their Extraordinary Experience dies, their followers may try to individually spread their message.
-At some point, a follower or a follower of a follower may try to institutionalize the wisdom and practices as they best understand it.
+At some point, a follower or a follower of a follower may try to institutionalize the wisdom and practices as best as they can understand it.
 They themselves may or may not have had any Extraordinary Experience but they may have the skills and resources needed to build an institution.

 With the backing of this institution, this movement becomes more popular and widespread.
 Regional branches emerge.
 Leaders have to be appointed to run these branches.
 Over time this institution becomes a source of wealth, power and prestige.
 Any such institution attracts people who want to take control of them for their own benefit.
 Some checks and balances are instituted but they usually have the side effect of preventing alternate interpretations or exploration of different practices and instead follow some strict "ideal" practices that are handpicked by the leadership team.

-In the best case, over time, such institutions become a vague caricature of the original founders vision, rich in symbolism but devoid of the true content.
+In the best case, over time, such institutions become a vague caricature of the original founders vision, rich in symbolism but lacking in the soul that once gave life to these symbols.
 In the worst case they become just obsessed with maintaining and increasing their own power.
 Combine this with the Language Problem we discussed above and it is easy to see how any religion can become a force of oppression rather than Loving Bliss.

 Open Religion is an attempt to fix both of these problems.
 It aims to fix the Language Problem by sharing multiple methods of direct experience of the Higher Power and multiple interpretations of this experience.
 It aims to fix the Organizational Structure problem by making it mostly decentralized with some checks and balances, so that people can add their own methods and interpretations and best practices.